Iampegassi/s5630014_software_Engineering/README.md

 Ojima Adaji (ID: s5630014)

 ## Abstract
 Over the years, much research has been done in the fashion industry to automate fashion processes.
 Different systems, classifiers, and variations of feature extraction algorithms have been developed for fashion product classification tasks.
 The rise of deep learning techniques over time has replaced traditional classification techniques.
-In this project, two deep neural network methods for image classification of fashion items were compared with reference to their accuracy rates.
+In this project, two deep neural network methods for image classification of fashion items were compared regarding their accuracy rates.

 ## 1. Introduction